neudecker-group/jedi/docsrc/index.rst

 Welcome to JEDI, the Judgement of Energy Distribution Analysis
 ========================================================================

-The JEDI Analysis (Judgement of Energy Distribution Analysis) is a quantum chemical strain analysis tool for the distribution of strain mechanically deformed molecules.
+The JEDI (Judgement of Energy Distribution Analysis) analysis is a quantum chemical strain analysis tool for the distribution of strain mechanically deformed molecules.
 JEDI is developed in Python.
 Currently, the main contributor to JEDI is the `Institute for physical and theoretical Chemistry
 <https://www.uni-bremen.de/institut-fuer-physikalische-und-theoretische-chemie>`_,
 respectively the `AG Neudecker <https://www.uni-bremen.de/ag-neudecker/>`_ of the University of Bremen (https://www.uni-bremen.de/ag-neudecker).